-While this leak is a devastating example of this sort of contamination, even something as simple as stormwater runoff can have a negative impact on the environment by introducing organic waste that can cause algae blooms like the red tide as well as other microbiological growth which can devastate fish populations, negatively impact coastlines, and create health concerns for people who live and work near or visit these coastlines.
+While this leak is a devastating example of this sort of contamination, even something as simple as stormwater runoff with a stormwater sampler can have a negative impact on the environment by introducing organic waste that can cause algae blooms like the red tide as well as other microbiological growth which can devastate fish populations, negatively impact coastlines, and create health concerns for people who live and work near or visit these coastlines.

 Water treatment — specifically wastewater treatment — can prevent these nutrients from throwing local ecosystems out of balance.
 Algae blooms and out-of-control plant growth rates can reduce the amount of oxygen available in the water, which can, in turn, cause fish deaths and the loss of other species.
 Eventually, if it’s left unchecked, this process can even cause the entire ecosystem to collapse.

 Instead of letting all of those potentially valuable nutrients, like phosphorus and nitrogen, go to waste during the wastewater treatment process, some local systems are looking for a way to reclaim and reuse these materials.

 One such plant, the Stickney Water Reclamation Plant located near Chicago, Illinois, has the capability to recover upwards of 85% of the phosphorus found in the city’s wastewater.
 This generates more than 10,000 tons of fertilizers every year, which local farmers and agriculturists can use to feed their crops.